Own-Data-Privateer/hoardy-web/tool/README.md

   - `-r URL, --root URL`
   : recursion root; a URL which will be used as a root for recursive export; can be specified multiple times; if none are specified, then all (`net_url`) URLs available from input `PATH`s will be treated as roots
   - `-d DEPTH, --depth DEPTH`
-  : maximum recursion depth level; the default is `0`, which means "`--root` documents and their resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion
+  : maximum recursion depth level; the default is `0`, which means "`--root` documents and their requisite resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion

 - file system path ordering:
   - `--paths-given-order`